IRSAAtUMn/RWorkshop18/docs/08-git.md

 If you don't do this, you will have to type your GitHub password frequently to use Git.
 This is a nuisance.

-Since Microsoft Windows does not come with SSH, extra work is needed to make SSH work there.
-[This web page](http://guides.beanstalkapp.com/version-control/git-on-windows.html#installing-ssh-keys) explains.
+Recent updates of Microsoft Windows 10 do have an OpenSSH client.

-Having gotten set up on Windows, or if you are using UNIX (Linux or OS X), where SSH just works.
-You do from the UNIX command line
+AFAICS it works like it does on UNIX (Linux or OS X).
+It is a command line too.

+To make keys, you do from the command line
 ```
 ssh-keygen
 ```